GuntherLab/READv2/README.md

     pip install plinkio
 This way, the PLINKIO library will be added to the environment, and READv2 will be ready to use.

-Quit the conda environment with
+After you are done using READv2, you can quit the conda environment with

     conda deactivate